phonedotcom/API-SDK-ruby/docs/PhonenumbersApi.md

 # **replace_account_phone_number**
 > PhoneNumberFull replace_account_phone_number(account_id, number_id, opts)

-Update the settings for an existing phone number on your account
+Update the settings for an existing phone number on your account.

-See Intro to Account Phone Numbers for more info on the properties.
+Update the settings for an existing phone number on your account.
+See Account Phone Numbers for more info on the properties.

 ### Example
 ```ruby